 Glamping campgrounds include:

-Dolores River Campground in Dolores: This campground, which has frontage along the Dolores River, offers yurts, covered wagons and a 1953 Airstream travel trailer, in addition to other camping options.
+Dolores River RV Resort & Cabins in Dolores: This campground, which has frontage along the Dolores River, offers yurts, covered wagons and a 1953 Airstream travel trailer, in addition to other camping options.

 The Views RV Park & Campground in Dolores: This campground has not only safari glamping tents, fully furnished with luxurious bedding, but they added a special fully decked out glamping tent that includes a kitchen sink and a toilet room.
 The balcony provides views of Mesa Verde National Park and the Four Corners region where Colorado meets Utah, New Mexico and Arizona.
 The campground also has some retro RVs that are available to rent onsite, in addition to their regular campsites.